Boat on water below buildings

 Around Porto, the Azulejo Tile brought to the city by King Manuel I of Portugal is an added feature on any of Porto’s buildings.

-The history of Porto at Sao Bento Train Station
+The history of Porto is displayed in tiles at Sao Bento Train Station

 Blue and White Tiles depicting history in Porto, Portugal